adam-p/yesterday-i-learned/random.md

 1. [Janissaries][wikipedia 57] are Christian slaves in the Ottoman empire.
 They were subject to multiple types of abuse before gaining enough attention to be taken seriously.
 1. Boxxy (Catie Wayne) [does a video show now][youtube 5].
 She got slightly less annoying.
 1. "Heck" came from **HE**ll and fu**CK**.
-1. [Pumping car tires with a bike pump] actually works pretty well to top off the pressure but it'll take a good while to pump it up from flat.
-It won't be hard to pump though.
-35 psi is really low for a bike tire.
 1. A *foal* is a horse under one year old.
 1. In Europe, if you ask for "water", bottled water will be served by default, costing more than other beverages.
 Always ask for "tap water", or, preferably, "tap water, out of a tap, in a glass, not a bottle, the free kind, the kind I can get for zero Euros".
 1. Many modern tank barrels are no longer rifled (riffled? spiral grooves.), because they shoot different types of ordnance that would be damaged by the rifling, such as HEAT rounds.